rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 1. **Learning from the Best**: By reproducing work from top data scientists, we can gain valuable insights and understand the methodologies that lead to successful projects.
 2. **Framework Development**: Creating a robust framework for data science projects that can be applied to various datasets and problems, ensuring a structured approach to avoid common pitfalls.

+### Learning from the Best

+Why reinvent the wheel when you don't have to.
+To mix metaphors, let's stand on the shoulders of giants and improve upon their work!

 ### Problems Related to Rushing into a Data Science Project